 On the S-Sign Envelope Document record, you'll be able to see more details.

 You can view the Sign Status again, as well as the current signer identity (this is useful when your documents require multiple signatures).
+If necessary, you can click the envelope icon in the Resend Contract field to navigate back to the S-Docs email page and send the e-signature request again.
 Once the document has been signed, you'll be able to view the finished product on this page, as well as the original document before signature.
 Finally, you can click the Continue as Active Signer icon to access the document as the current signer (useful for troubleshooting purposes).

 The Notes & Attachments related list displays only the original document is visible.